mosaicml/docs/source/mcli/submitting_run/index.md

 Interactive runs give the ability to debug and iterate quickly inside your cluster in a secure way.
 Interactivity works on top of the existing MosaicML runs, so before connecting a run workload needs to be submitted to the cluster.
 For security purposes storage is not persisted, so we recommend using your own cloud storage and git repositories to stream and save data between runs.

 More details can be found on our [Interactive Runs](https://docs.mosaicml.com/projects/mcli/en/latest/training/interactive.html) page.

-## Dependent Deployments

-Dependent Deployments is a framework that allows you to configure a sidecar image inside a training run.
-This can be useful for tasks such as batch inference or evaluation that require an inference engine for efficient generation and orchestrating large amounts of GPUs.
-Read our [Dependent Deployments](https://docs.mosaicml.com/projects/mcli/en/latest/training/depdeps.html) documentation for more information.

 ```{toctree}
 :maxdepth: 2